dogaanismail/read-together/read-together-client/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use Lovable!**

 Simply visit the [Lovable Project](https://lovable.dev/projects/fd321966-cd5b-4678-96be-79a58a472e01) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Lovabsdfsdfdsfle will be committed automatically to this repo.

 **Use your preferred IDE**